hermandyudin/demo/doc/ABOUT.md

    he can interact with the models.
 2) *Getting a list of models.* This is necessary so that the user can see which models are supported in the system.
    In the future, it is planned to add descriptions to the models for greater clarity.
-3) *Sending a task to the model.* Route `/models/{model_name}/tasks` allows you to send a task to a model named `model_name'.
+3) *Sending a task to the model.* Route `/models/{model_name}/tasks` allows you to send a task to a model named `model_name`.
    The API supports 2 data formats: json and proto.
-When json is received using a descriptor obtained from the model, the data from the json is converted to a proto message, put together with the generated id in a special wrapper class Task and sent to RabbitMQ in a topic named `model_name'.
+When json is received using a descriptor obtained from the model, the data from the json is converted to a proto message, put together with the generated id in a special wrapper class Task and sent to RabbitMQ in a topic named `model_name`.
 If the proto data format is selected, then it is simply added to the Task and the same way. it is sent to RabbitMQ.
 The result of the `pending` is also placed in Redis, which is then replaced by the result of the task.